Collier Memorial State Park: Collier Logging Museum

 There are two areas that display large saw mill machinery.
 One exhibit is a complete band saw used in the Edward Hines lumber mill.
 This saw turned trees into lumber from 1930 until 1980.
 A new building houses a saw mill steam plant along with a collect of chain saws.

 The museum also displays railroad equipment used to transport logs out of the forest, including a Baldwin locomotive used in the Mount Shasta area to haul redwood logs to saw mills in northern California.
-There is a self-powered McGriffert Log Loader built in 1926 which was in active use until 1962.
+There is a self-powered McGiffert Log Loader built in 1926 which was in active use until 1962.
 The museum also owns a 1923 Clyde track laying machine, one of only two still in existence.
 It was used by at various locations around Klamath County by Weyerhaeuser until 1959.
 The museum even has a diesel-powered tug boat used to tow rafts of logs from an Agency Lake collection site to a saw mill at the south end of Upper Klamath Lake, a 22 mi trip.
 The tug was operated on the lake from 1937 until 1943.

 One of the most impressive exhibits is a 16 ft cross section from the largest Douglas fir tree ever cut.
 This forest giant was already an old tree when Columbus landed in the New World.
 In addition, several logging camp structures have been relocated to the museum site along with twelve authentic pioneer homestead buildings.
-A logger's cabin is now used as an exhibit building and gift shop.
 The pioneer village area gives visitor insight into how Oregon families once lived.
 The buildings also show several nineteen century building techniques used by Oregon pioneers.
-During the summer, the museum staff shows movies about old-time logging at 9 p.m. every Friday, Saturday, and Sunday night.

 In 2005, the Oregon Parks and Recreation Department, in cooperation with Oregon State Parks Trust and the Friends of Collier Memorial State Park, financed a major renovation of the museum.
 The project carefully restored logging machinery, railroad equipment, historic buildings, and other museum artifacts.
 Interpretive displays, signs, and other materials were also updated.
 As a result, Collier Memorial State Park has an excellent museum with a world-class collection of logging equipment and artifacts.

+In 2013, a replica of a logging camp Cookhouse from 1920 was built and currently houses the visitor center, gift shop, and exhibits, including a chainsaw collection and an exhibit on the Two Four Two fire that burned over 400 acres of the park in 2020.